use-pico/pico/packages/cls/README.md

 ### 16.1 useCls Hook <a id="161-usecls-hook"></a>

-The `useCls` hook is the **foundation of React integration** - it bridges CLS instances with React components:
+The `useCls` hook is the **foundation of React integration** - it bridges cls instances with React components:

 ```tsx
 import { cls } from '@use-pico/cls';